NestorHiebl/Ray-tracing-in-one-weekend-C/README.md

 ## 3. The vec3 Data Structure

 Almost all graphics programs have some class(es) for storing geometric vectors and colors.
 In many systems these vectors are 4D (3D plus a homogeneous coordinate for geometry, and RGB plus an alpha transparency channel for colors).
 For our purposes, three coordinates suffices.
-Unlike the original book, we won't be using the same `vec3` type for everything.
-This prevents us from doing something silly, like adding a color to a location, as well as keeping our code cleaner.
-C does not have type aliasing capabilities comparable to C++.
-We could simulate something similar by playing around with pointers or macros, but this has drawbacks in terms of complexity and readability so we'll be sticking to separate types.
-Since both points and vectors will be used (in combination) to navigate an abstract three dimenstional space and we want them to have the same underlying structure, we can simply stick another typedef on top of the `vec3_t` type immediately.
+Unlike the original book, we won't be using the same `vec3` type for everything, but we also won't be too strict about it.
+The original C++ implementation expresses vectors, points and colors using the same datatype.
+I will be drawing a hard line between vectors and colors, but not between vectors and points.
+It is not useful at all to have the option of, for example, computing the dot product of a color and vector whereas points and vectors both inhabit the same abstract space and are mathematically comparable.
+In the course of this exercise scenarios will come up where treating points as if they were vectors will be practical as it saves us having to accomodate a whole new datatype in our utility functions.
+As such, `point3_t` will not be a separate typedef.
+Instead, it will be a macro that resolves to `vec3_t`.
+This should serve the purpose of communicating intent to humans who read this code while making no difference at all to the compiler.

 ### 3.1 Variables and Methods